 In November 2014—as a grand jury in Ferguson, Missouri deliberated over whether or not to indict the white police officer who had shot and killed black teenager Michael Brown on August 9 (click here for details of that case)—O’Donnell lamented that Brown's death was “a gross injustice,” and that “black boys are like the endangered species in America.”
 While conceding that she was not privy to all the information that the grand jury was evaluating, O’Donnell said: “I as an American feel it’s very wrong to shoot unarmed teenagers six times, once in the head.”
 Moreover, she described Ferguson as a place with “a minority policing a majority” (whites policing blacks).
 And she characterized the infamous 1992 Rodney King riots in Los Angeles as expressions of “righteous indignation.”

-When the Ferguson grand jury announced that it had decided not to indict the officer, O'Donnell suggested that prosecutors had timed that announcement for 9 p.m. in order to incite maximum violence and to take the public's attention “off of what actually happened to an 18-year-old boy in the street and pu[t] it on to ‘look at those horrible [black] people rioting!’”
+When the Ferguson grand jury announced that it had decided not to indict the officer who had shot Michael Brown, O'Donnell suggested that prosecutors had timed that announcement for 9 p.m. in order to incite maximum violence and thereby take the public's attention “off of what actually happened to an 18-year-old boy in the street and pu[t] it on to ‘look at those horrible [black] people rioting!’”
 “Why do you think [prosecutors] waited to announce it until 9:00 at night?” she asked rhetorically.
 “I think that was a calculated decision in order to incite people in the night time even when there was peaceful protest these last few weeks,” despite it being “recommended they have it [the reading of the verdict] in the day because the violence was so much less.”

 O'Donnell administers her own Internet blog, where she writes mainly on the social and political topics that interest her.